br25802580/TextAnalysis.Client/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Credits
-The base project was taken from primefaces site: https://www.primefaces.org/layouts/ultima-ng/ All rights reserved.
-Commercial use of this project requires payment.
+The base project theme was taken from primefaces site: https://www.primefaces.org/layouts/ultima-ng/

+All rights reserved.
+Commercial use of this project theme requires payment to primefaces organization.